pirocorp/Kubernetes/01. Core Concepts/Readme.md

   containers:
   # Container name (first)
   - name: appa-container
-    # From which image container should be build (docker image)
+    # From which image, container should be build (docker image)
     image: shekeriev/k8s-appa:v1
     ports:
     # containerPort sets the port that container will expose.